What is PSNG and why do we exist?

-Although PSNG works to help businesses, there are no membership fees and no charges for attending events.
+Although PSNG works to help businesses, there are no membership fees and any charges for attending events go directly to charity.
 They happen only because of the investment of time, energy and resources of individuals and business who want to contribute their efforts to help make great events and sustain our group.

 Although PSNG works to promote charity groups, it is not a charity itself.
 PSNG allows charity organizations to have display tables at its events.

 Jeff Tockman founded the group in May, 2009.
 He moved to Florida in April, 2009 without knowing anyone in the area and was looking for a way to build new business and personal relationships.
 He also wanted to help the business community, help people and promote charitable causes.
 Even in the age of Facebook, there was still a huge need to meet people face-to-face.
 His background in sales management and sales training convinced him that large recurring events that continuously attracted new people would be good for the economy and the community.
 Jeff liked going to networking events once every couple of weeks on Thursday nights right after work and having the venue provide one complimentary drink to entice him to come.
 Instead of continuing to look for the ideal group and events, he created his own.

 PSNG will continue to work towards its vision of becoming the most sought-after networking group in South Florida.
 We chose a difficult path with two unique challenges on purpose.
 First, we chose to have a lack of revenue from the events.
 Second, we chose to combine professional networking and social networking in one event.